life4/deal/docs/details/docs.md

 ## Using Markdown

 If you prefer more human-friendly [Markdown](https://en.wikipedia.org/wiki/Markdown), it needs a bit of hacking.
-The [recommonmark](https://github.com/readthedocs/recommonmark) extension allows to use Markdown for Sphinx documentation but not for docstrings.
+The [MyST-Parser](https://github.com/executablebooks/MyST-Parser) extension allows to use Markdown for Sphinx documentation but not for docstrings (see [#228](https://github.com/executablebooks/MyST-Parser/issues/228)).
 If you want Markdown support for docstrings, you can add [m2r2](https://github.com/CrossNox/m2r2) converter into `docs/conf.py` as a hook for autodoc:

 ```python
 from m2r2 import convert